Agewerc/Agewerc.github.io/_posts/2020-07-17-EM-Clustering.markdown

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

-From this image we can understand how clustering works.
+From this image, we can understand how clustering works.
 We will choose different attributes from our data points.
-In this image family, place, gender  are used to create clusters.
+In this image family, place and gender are used to create clusters.
 Other possibilities could be considered.
 We will always make numerical manipulations of our points according to the features we have from the data. <br>

 ### Expectation Maximization for Clustering <br>

 The approach we will follow for EM in this project follows the work developed by professor [Gholamreza Haffari](http://users.monash.edu.au/~gholamrh/) from Monash University.

-In  this project we will cluster news from the BBC dataset.
-There are 2225 articles, each labeled under one of 5 categories: business, entertainment, politics, sport or tech.
+In this project, we will cluster news from the BBC dataset.
+There are 2225 articles; each labelled under one of 5 categories: business, entertainment, politics, sport or tech.
 However, we are not interested in the labels as we will be applying an unsupervised technique.
-We will use the Expectation Maximization algorithm.
+We will use the Expectation-Maximization algorithm.

 From [rapidminer](https://docs.rapidminer.com/latest/studio/operators/modeling/segmentation/expectation_maximization_clustering.html)<br>
-<i>The EM (expectation maximization) technique is similar to the K-Means technique.
+<i>The EM (expectation-maximization) technique is similar to the K-Means technique.
 The basic operation of K-Means clustering algorithms is relatively simple: Given a fixed number of k clusters, assign observations to those clusters so that the means across clusters (for all variables) are as different from each other as possible.
 The EM algorithm extends this basic approach to clustering in two important ways:
 <br>
 - Instead of assigning examples to clusters to maximize the differences in means for continuous variables, the EM clustering algorithm computes probabilities of cluster memberships based on one or more probability distributions.
 The goal of the clustering algorithm then is to maximize the overall probability or likelihood of the data, given the (final) clusters.
 <br>
-- The basic approach and logic of this clustering method is as follows.
+- The basic approach and logic of this clustering method are as follows.
 Suppose you measure a single continuous variable in a large sample of observations.
 Further, suppose that the sample consists of two clusters of observations with different means (and perhaps different standard deviations); within each sample, the distribution of values for the continuous variable follows the normal distribution.
-The goal of EM clustering is to estimate the means and standard deviations for each cluster so as to maximize the likelihood of the observed data (distribution).
+The goal of EM clustering is to estimate the means and standard deviations for each cluster to maximize the likelihood of the observed data (distribution).
 Put another way, the EM algorithm attempts to approximate the observed distributions of values based on mixtures of different distributions in different clusters.
 <br>
 - The results of EM clustering are different from those computed by k-means clustering.
 The latter will assign observations to clusters to maximize the distances between clusters.
 The EM algorithm does not compute actual assignments of observations to clusters, but classification probabilities.
 In other words, each observation belongs to each cluster with a certain probability.
-Of course, as a final result you can usually review an actual assignment of observations to clusters, based on the (largest) classification probability.
+Of course, as a final result, you can usually review an actual assignment of observations to clusters, based on the (largest) classification probability.

 *An image from the Ardian Umam* [blog](https://ardianumam.wordpress.com/2017/11/07/how-em-expectation-maximization-method-works-for-clustering/)<br>
 <img src="/assets/images/em2.png" alt="drawing" width="500" height="300" >